 6. Run your Anti-Virus for Possible Malware

-You may use a after-market anti-virus service or the built in Windows defender for this
+You may use an after-market anti-virus service or the built-in Windows Defender for this

-- After pressing the start button go to Update & Security section.
+- After pressing the start button go to the Update & Security section.

 - Find windows defender and run a scan.

 As mentioned above, a corrupted or incomplete installation of your VPN service can cause such issues, so if none of the options are working it is advisable to download the software again.

 If the problem still persists maybe it’s time to get a new VPN service.

 It could be the case that your ISP has blocked GRE protocol, you can contact your ISP and ask them to unblock it.

 A GRE protocol is an acronym for Generic routing encapsulation is used to establish a direct, point-to-point connection between network nodes.